laravel-ja/ja-docs-12.x/original-en/validation.md

 ],
 ```

-The `afterToday` and `todayOrAfter` methods may be used to fluently express the date must be after today or or today or after, respectively:
+The `afterToday` and `todayOrAfter` methods may be used to fluently express the date and must be after today, or today or after, respectively:

 ```php
 'start_date' => [